MrCCampbell/milestone-project-2/README.md

 - Git committed "Changed script.js for google map api."
 - Added marker for phnom pehn on maps.
 - Git committed "Added marker for phnom pehn on maps."
+- Added markers to the map.
+- Git committed "Added markers to the map."